 A note (or annotation) is a comment that is attached to a data point and displayed on a data visualization.
-Use notes to provide more context or to communicate with other users viewing the same data.
+You can use notes to provide more context, or to communicate with other users viewing the same data, including replies.

-Since a note is associated with data, the same note will automatically appear on other data visualizations or views that are displaying the same data.
+Since a note is associated with data, the same note will automatically appear on other visualizations or views that are displaying the same data point.

 2. Add a note to a data point

-The Note toolbar appears below the main toolbar.
-This is where you enter your comment text but before doing so, click the data point on the chart that you want to annotate.
+The note bar appears below the main toolbar.
+This is where you can enter your note.

-The note appears next to the data point.
-Hover over the note to see its details in a Note popup window.
+The note appears next to the data point and can be viewed, edited or deleted based on the security permissions specified.
+Hover over the note to see its details in a popup.

-Finally, right click over the chart and click Re-Visualize.
-Then click Table.
-Scroll down and you'll see a table cell with a small, red triangle in the top-right corner.
-This corresponds to the note that was added to the bar chart.
-Hover over the red triangle to see the details of the note.
+To demonstrate, right-click the chart and click Re-Visualize, then Table.
+Scroll down and you'll see a corresponding table cell with a small, red triangle in the top-right corner.
+Hover over the red triangle to see the same details of the note.

 3. Delete a note

-To delete a note, hover over it to open its Note window.
-Click the menu button in the bottom right corner.
-From the menu, select Delete.
+To delete a note, hover over it to open the popup with note details.
+Click the menu button in the bottom right corner, and choose Delete.